coder/code-server/doc/self-hosted/cros-install.md

 ## Using Crouton

 [Crouton](https://github.com/dnschneid/crouton) is one of the old ways to get a running full Linux via `chroot` on a Chromebook.
-Like so, enable developer mode, and go to `crosh`.
+To use crouton, go to `crosh`.
 This time, run `shell`, which should drop you to `bash`.

 Make sure you downloaded `crouton`, if so, go ahead and run it under `~/Downloads`.
 After installing your chroot container via crouton, go ahead and enter `enter-chroot` to enter your container.